Updatecli is a command-line tool used to apply update pipeline.

 The logic that manipulates information from a configuration file is defined outside that configuration file.
-Information comes from many different sources like maven, docker, files, git repository, etc..
-Before modifying information, we probably want to validate some assumptions.
+Information comes from different sources like maven, docker, files, git repository, etc. Before modifying information, we probably want to validate some assumptions.

-Updatecli allows combining blocks, aka resources, to specify what information needs to be updated, when, and where.
+Updatecli allows combining blocks, aka plugins, to specify what information needs to be updated, when, and where.
 So we easily implement the workflow that suits our needs.

 One page summary of how to use updatecli Quick Start →

-Learn how to continuously run updatecli to apply updates.
+Understand how to use updatecli from your CI environment to apply updates.
 CI →

 Find out how to contribute to Updatecli.
 Contributing →